stoffee/stoffee.github.io/index.md

 name: terraform-cloud
 class: img-right
 # What is Terraform Cloud
-##### Terraform Cloud is a free to use SaaS and On-Prem application that provides the best workflow for writing and building infrastructure as code with Terraform.
+##### Terraform Cloud is a SaaS and On-Prem application that provides the best workflow for writing and building infrastructure as code with Terraform.
 ![Terraform Cloud](https://hashicorp.github.io/field-workshops-assets/assets/logos/Terraform_Cloud_Logo_Color_RGB.png)

 * State storage and management